 Mexican Navy Implicated in Disappearance of 27 People

-MEXICO CITY (AFP) — The Mexican navy was implicated in the disappearance of 27 people in 2018 and was asked to compensate the families of the victims, according to the National Human Rights Commission (CNDH).
+MEXICO CITY (AFP) — The Mexican navy was implicated in the disappearance of 27 people in 2018 and was asked to compensate the families of the victims, according to the National Human Rights Commission.

 The commission said Tuesday it had investigated the disappearances in the northern state of Tamaulipas of the 27 people, who were “arbitrarily detained and disappeared … by elements of the navy.”